How to Save Money on Heat – Today I want to share some simple tips to help you learn how to lower your heating bill this winter.

 Furnaces remove the moisture from the air.

-Dry air does not feel as warm and can be harmful to your lungs.
+Dry air does not feel as warm and can actually be harmful to your lungs.

-Placing humidifiers in your home is a great way to help make your home feel warmer without kicking up the heat.
+Placing humidifiers in your home is a great way to add moisture back into a room and help make your home feel warmer without kicking up the heat.

 If you do not have a humidifier you can place a large pot of water on the stove to boil.